Simplyvoda/alx-low_level_programming/0x1C-makefiles/README.md

 ```
 ### Note
 - Target: defines output file to be generated it is dependent on one or more sources
-- Source Input source code to be built
+- Source: Input source code to be built
 - Recipe: command to generate target

 ## Learning Objectives